 Our editorial team personally selects each featured product.
 If you buy something through our links, we may earn an affiliate commission, at no cost to you.

 Food allergies are becoming more common worldwide.
+Food brands are creating baby foods especially to help overcome allergies.
 Here are 10 things to know about allergies in babies and children:

 1-Allergies and genetics